Eastern Michigan vs. Bowling Green NCAA Football Odds, Plays and Insights | October 23, 2021

 Eastern Michigan vs. Bowling Green College Football Odds, Plays and Insights

-The Eastern Michigan Eagles (4-3, 0-0 MAC) are 3.5-point favorites when they visit the Bowling Green Falcons (2-5, 0-0 MAC) in a MAC matchup on Saturday, October 23, 2021 at Doyt L. Perry Stadium.
-The total has been set at 49.5 points for this game.
+The Eastern Michigan Eagles (4-3, 0-0 MAC) are 3-point favorites when they visit the Bowling Green Falcons (2-5, 0-0 MAC) in conference action on Saturday, October 23, 2021 at Doyt L. Perry Stadium.
+The total is 49 points for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.